 Actual bounds for $r_{\rm TA}$ and $r_{\rm TD}$ depend on the detail of network structures.
-If we set a target value $r'$ to out of the real bound and set a error range $\epsilon$ to sufficiently a small value, the while loop in forth step 4 never stops.
+If we set a target value $r'$ to out of the real bound and set a error range $\epsilon$ to sufficiently a small value, the while loop in step 4 never ends.
 It is noted that the TA bounds were studied in~\cite{cinelli2020network}.
-Unlikely TA bounds, TD bounds are more easy to be controlled because they depend on the node-based analysis that does not influenced by the complex network topology.
-If all nodes have different degrees for a network, the minimum and maximum values of $r_{\rm TD}$ are exactly equal to -1 and 1, respectively, which are characterized by degree heterogeneity and were studied in~\cite{jacob2017measure}.
+Unlike TA bounds, TD bounds are easier to be controlled because they depend on the node-based analysis that does not influenced by the complex network topology.
+If all nodes have different degrees for a network, the minimum and maximum values of $r_{\rm TD}$ are exactly equal to $-1$ and $1$, respectively, which are characterized by degree heterogeneity and were studied in~\cite{jacob2017measure}.

 For a given network, both $r_{\rm TA}$ and $r_{\rm TD}$ are measured.
 To test the pure $r_{\rm TA}$ ($r_{\rm TD}$) effect, one prefers to fix $r_{\rm TD}$ ($r_{\rm TA}$) as 0.
 However, both $r_{\rm TA}$ and $r_{\rm TD}$ are correlated under the single pair swapping.
 Therefore, we need to control two talent configuration properties at once in the random pair swapping algorithm.
 The pseudo-codes of algorithms for the dual value control are also summarized in SM as Table S1~\cite{SM} with some illustrations.
-The core argument of estimating a single talent configuration property is that the other one is in the sufficiently small error range of $\epsilon$, we consider this pair of ($r_{\rm TA}$, $r_{\rm TD}$) gives the quasi-pure effect of $r_{\rm TA}$ (or $r_{\rm TD}$).
+The core argument of estimating a single talent configuration property is that the other one is in the sufficiently small error range of $\epsilon$, and we consider that this pair of($r_{\rm TA}$, $r_{\rm TD}$) gives the quasi-pure effect of $r_{\rm TA}$ (or $r_{\rm TD}$).
 Throughout this procedure, we estimate the quasi-pure effect of $r_{\rm TA}$ (or $r_{\rm TD}$) on capital dynamics in the TLS model (see Fig.~\ref{fig5-BA+WS-TA+TD}).